jewettaij/visfd/doc/doc_filter_mrc.md

 where detected ridges in the image point in the same or similar directions.
 (For a nice visual demonstration, see
 [these slides](http://www.sci.utah.edu/~gerig/CS7960-S2010/handouts/Slides-tensorVoting-Zhe-Leng.pdf).)
-The σ_ratio argument is a number larger than 1 which controls the distance over which this blurring occurs.
+The *σ_ratio* argument is a number larger than 1 which controls the distance over which this blurring occurs.
+A larger *σ_ratio* argument dramatically reduces the influence of noise in the original image, at the cost of blurring away small features that you wish to detect.
+It is typically between 4.0 and 7.0.
-(It is typically 5.0.
-See technical details below.)
+(See technical details below.)
 Tensor voting is a very effective method to improve the signal-to-noise ratio when detecting curves and surfaces.
 Tensor-voting refinement is not done by default because it can be a very expensive computation.
+Because the speed of the algorithm grows rapidly with the *σ_ratio* argument, users sometimes start with a small parameter (like 4.0) and increase it if necessary.

 Note: The tensor-voting algorithm used (as a result of using the "-tv" argument) is **extremely slow**.
 Croping the tomogram and/or reducing the resolution